Corporate Governance | C&K - childcare and kindergarten

 Qualifications B. Com (Accounting), B. Bus (Economics), GAICD, CIA, CCSA, PMIIA

-Experience Geoff Hirst is a Partner of the Illume Group, specialising in governance and business transformation.
-An authentic executive leader with 24 years of professional finance, audit and risk advisory experience, Mr Hirst also has extensive global experience, particularly in the Education sector and professional services industry, with two Big-4 consulting firms, and more recently as the Managing Director and Market Leader for Protiviti.
-With expertise in business risk advisory, implementing complex governance programs and change, differentiated value, and business resilience, Mr Hirst has provided assurance and risk advisory outcomes on a variety of risk based transactions, including, business performance, joint ventures, major projects, divestments and acquisitions.
-He has also had executive leadership roles within industries including, Queensland Health, major infrastructure development, and transport.
+Experience Geoff Hirst is a Director of Aurecon, specialising in infrastructure, sustainable design, and ESG.
+An authentic executive leader with 25 years of professional finance, audit, and risk advisory experience.
+Mr Hirst also has extensive global experience, particularly in the Education sector and professional services industry, with two Big-4 consulting firms, and more recently as the Managing Director and Market Leader for Protiviti.
+With expertise in business risk advisory, implementing complex governance programs and change, differentiated value, and business resilience, Mr Hirst has provided assurance and risk advisory outcomes on a variety of risk-based transactions, including, business performance, joint ventures, major projects, divestments, and acquisitions.
+He has also had executive leadership roles within industries including Queensland Health, major infrastructure development, and transport.

 Board member since 19 May 2016